 - Alt-Text: The completion and accuracy of the alt tag

-- Compression: An image file should be compressed for web use, and encourage fast loading
+- Compression: Compressed for web use and encourage fast loading

-- File Name: Every image file should be renamed using lowercase letters and dashes (i.e. damaged-roof.jpg)
+- File Name: A renamed file using all lowercase and dashes (i.e., damaged-roof.jpg)

 Benefits of Image Optimization